 Franklin & Marshall College President Daniel R. Porterfield, Ph.D., prioritizes enhancing academic excellence, supporting students, building campus community and increasing civic outreach.
 A scholar of English, he teaches literature courses dealing with human rights, education and social justice.

-Prior to his appointment at Franklin & Marshall, Porterfield served as Senior Vice President for Strategic Development for his alma mater Georgetown University in Washington, D.C.
-In this role he led Georgetown's institutional positioning, communications, government relations, community relations and intercollegiate athletics and spearheaded the University’s relationship with the D.C. public schools.
+Prior to his appointment at Franklin & Marshall, Porterfield served as Senior Vice President for Strategic Development for his alma mater, Georgetown University, in Washington, D.C.
+In this role, he led Georgetown's institutional positioning, communications, government relations, community relations and intercollegiate athletics, and spearheaded the University’s relationship with the D.C. public schools.
 He founded a number of longstanding Georgetown programs for immigrant children, D.C. students and at-risk youth.

-Prior to coming to Georgetown in 1997, Porterfield served for four years as a senior aide to U.S. Health and Human Services Secretary Donna E. Shalala.
+Before coming to Georgetown in 1997, Porterfield served for four years as a senior aide to U.S. Health and Human Services Secretary Donna E. Shalala.

 Porterfield was awarded a Rhodes Scholarship and a Mellon Fellowship in the Humanities.
 He earned his Ph.D. at The City University of New York Graduate Center.

 A native of Baltimore, Porterfield is married to Karen A. Herrling, an advocacy attorney in state and local enforcement of immigrant rights.
 They have three children.